Mason Anthony School of Cosmetology Arts & Sciences (Closed 2024)

 Did You Know?

-Franklin County, OH community colleges have a diversity score of 0.63, which is lower than the national average of 0.74.
-The most diverse community college in Franklin County, OH is Valor Christian College.
+Franklin County, OH community colleges have a diversity score of 0.60, which is higher than the national average of 0.00.
+The most diverse community college in Franklin County, OH is Columbus State Community College.
 Read more about community college diversity statistics in the USA.

 Quick Links